RT60 Reverberation Time

 What is RT60 used for?

 Reverberation time is used to determine the required acoustics for a room.
 The reverberation time RT60 in a room is determined by the absorptive properties of the reflecting surfaces and the distances between them.
-The purpose of this measurement is to obtain an objective, quantitative indication of the acoustic quality of a room.
+The purpose of this measurement is to obtain an objective, quantitative indication of the acoustic quality of a room in a building.
 In an empty room, sound waves reflect off of the walls, ceiling, and floor, and these reflections build up over time.
 This build-up of sound is known as reverberation, and it can be a major problem in large rooms with hard surfaces.

 When designing a room for optimal acoustics, it is important to ensure that the reverberation time is appropriate for the intended use of the room.
 If the reverberation time is too long, the speech will be unintelligible and music will sound muddy.